Apply for protection for your trees now!

 We've honored more than 800 trees, so be sure to check here to see if your tree has previously won.
 If you need help identifying trees email firstname.lastname@example.org.

 Applications can be submitted at any time.
-If it is received by March 15 and approved, we will celebrate it at the High Tree Party on Friday, April 28, 2017, at Greenwood Cemetery.
+If it is received by March 15 and approved, we will celebrate it at the High Tree Party in April 2018.